kharikri/Self-Driving-Car-Advanced-Lane-Finding/writeup_report.md

 My algorithm (in cell 18) for finding polynomials is as follows:
 1. Use the sliding window approach to find the initial polynomial for the first frame
 2. From the second frame onwards we use targeted search to find subsequent polynomials
-3. However if for five continuous video frames the polynomails do not satisfy our sanity check we go back to step one and start looking for a new polynomial with the sliding window approach
+3. However, if for five continuous video frames the polynomails do not satisfy our sanity check we go back to step one and start looking for a new polynomial with the sliding window approach

 The sanity check (in cell 12 of the notebook) simply checks to see if the lane lines are roughly parallel.
 This uses another function called `lane_width()` (in cell 15) to calculate the width of the lane.

 This simple approach works for the assignment video -- `project_video`.
-However this does not do a good job for the challenge video as this video has newly laid asphalt on the road and my algorithm confuses the edge of the newly laid asphalt as a lane.
+However, this does not do a good job for the challenge video as this video has newly laid asphalt on the road and my algorithm confuses the edge of the newly laid asphalt as a lane.
 This needs to be  fixed at the histogram stage by accounting for reasonable width of the road.

 My overall impression is lane detection with computer vision is fairly straightforward and predictable (unlike DNNs), but to make it work for every road condition will become tedious.